alexhegit/vLLM_ModelCoverageTest/README.md

 # Key Features

-- Out of BOX with rocm/vllm-dev docker image which have all dependcy pakages pre-installed.
+- Out of Box with rocm/vllm-dev docker image which have all dependcy pakages pre-installed.
 - Work for ROCm and CUDA
 - CSV file in with bacth model in list and gpus allocated
 - CSV file out with test results [PASS|FAILED]